rescript-association/genType/README.md

 }
 ```

-For running `gentype` with BuckleScript via `npm` workflow, add following script in your `package.json`:
+For running `gentype` with ReScript via `npm` workflow, add following script in your `package.json`:

 ```
 scripts: {
-  "bs:build": "bsb -make-world",
+  "build": "bsb -make-world",
-  "bs:clean": "bsb -clean-world"
+  "clean": "bsb -clean-world"
 }
 ```

-> **Note:** With genType < 2.17.0 or bucklescript < 5.0.0, one has to set environment variable `BS_CMT_POST_PROCESS_CMD`.
+> **Note:** With genType < 2.17.0 or ReScript < 5.0.0, one has to set environment variable `BS_CMT_POST_PROCESS_CMD`.
 See the older [README](https://github.com/cristianoc/genType/blob/v2.16.0/README.md).

-With this configuration, BuckleScript will call `gentype` for each newly built file.
+With this configuration, ReScript will call `gentype` for each newly built file.
 You might want to clean your build artifacts before usage: `npx bsb -clean-world` (otherwise there might be cached values and no `.gen.js` files are generated).

 Check out the [Examples](#examples) for detailed setups (TypeScript, Flow and Plain JavaScript).

 ## Adding shims (TypeScript & Flow)

-Configure your shim files in your `"gentypeconfig"` in [`bsconfig.json`](examples/typescript-react-example/bsconfig.json), and add relevant `.shims.js` files in a directory which is visible by bucklescript e.g. [`src/shims/`](examples/typescript-react-example/src/shims).
+Configure your shim files in your `"gentypeconfig"` in [`bsconfig.json`](examples/typescript-react-example/bsconfig.json), and add relevant `.shims.js` files in a directory which is visible by ReScript e.g. [`src/shims/`](examples/typescript-react-example/src/shims).
 An example shim to export ReactEvent can be found [here](examples/typescript-react-example/src/shims/ReactEvent.shim.ts).

 ## Testing the whole setup

-Open any relevant `*.res` (or `*.re`) file and add `[@genType]` annotations to any bindings / values / functions to be used from JavaScript.
+Open any relevant `*.res` file and add `@genType` annotations to any bindings / values / functions to be used from JavaScript.
 If an annotated value uses a type, the type must be annotated too.
 See e.g. [Hooks.res](examples/typescript-react-example/src/Hooks.res).

-Save the file and rebuild the project with BuckleScript.
+Save the file and rebuild the project with ReScript.
 You should now see a `*.gen.tsx` (for TypeScript, or `*.gen.js` for Flow) file with the same name (e.g. `MyComponent.res` -> `MyComponent.gen.tsx`).

 Any values exported from `MyComponent.res` can then be imported from JS.
 For example: